jbasir/package-appointment-laravel-vue/README.md

 ### 4. Open http://localhost:5173/quotes-ui/ in your browser to test the package with the UI

-### Note: If you need to run only the quote package in your Laravel project in the package directory is another Readme
+## Note: If you need to run only the quote package in your Laravel project, you will find another readme in the package directory.